 Play board games

-Yes, it’s on the nerdy side, but for a relaxed night of cocktails and Cluedo try Draughts, London’s first and only board game cafe (£5 cover charge).
-If Haggerston is a bit of a mission, you can check out London on Board to find your nearest board game meet-up instead.
+Yes, it’s on the nerdy side, but for a relaxed night of cocktails and Cluedo try Draughts, which has bars in Hackney and Waterloo, or The Ludoquist in Croydon.
+If those locations don’t work for you, you can check out London on Board to find your nearest board game meet-up instead.

 Food out of a van: it’s come a long way since my mates and I spent the arse-end of our nights out crowded round Papa Simon’s decrepit old kebab-mobile outside Loughborough Students’ Union in 2009.
-Nowadays in London the street food scene is massive, and there’s no better place than to drink (and eat) it all in than Street Feast London, a night-time food market with an ever-turning carousel of nomadic eateries.
-There are bars too, so you can make a night of it.
-It’s free to enter before 7pm (£3 thereafter).
+Nowadays in London the street food scene is massive – Maltby Street Market is one of my favourites but there are great places to go all over town.
+Time Out has a pretty comprehensive list.

-Visit the Butterfly House at the Natural History Museum (April-September)
+Visit the Butterfly House at the Horniman Museum (March-October)

-No points for originality at the Natural History Museum, but its summertime butterfly house is home to thousands of rare and beautiful butterflies, caterpillars and moths.
-Tickets cost £5.50pp.
+The Horniman Museum is a good year-round freebie, but its summertime butterfly house is home to thousands of rare and beautiful butterflies, caterpillars and moths.
+Tickets cost £6.00pp.

 Rise and shine for an early morning rave